termsurf/base-book/text/artifacts.md

 ### Saving the Values

-The values can be saved in a separate `seed.link` file, following a similar syntax to the artifact definitions.
-The `base` statement at the beginning sets the version or base for the `seed.link` file.
+The values can be saved in a separate `seed.note` file, following a similar syntax to the artifact definitions.
+The `base` statement at the beginning sets the version or base for the `seed.note` file.

 ### Remote Storage with the Moon Framework